 To assume that we turn over everything to the government and expect them to sprinkle fairy dust on every problem we have and make it better, is naive at best and most realistically – pragmatically irresponsible.
 The government isn’t going to fix healthcare or much anything else – regardless of what party and color clown suit they’re wearing.
 The governmental apparatus is mired in operational malaise and void of innovative talent.
 Unfortunately, what our founding fathers created is no match for the complexity of today’s world and the narcissistic political behavior that has manifested in Washington D.C. under the guise of representative democracy.

 My journey with cancer over the last two and half years has heightened my obsession with self-efficacy.
 I have no other option.
 I have to believe what I do and what I think makes a difference.
 I’ve never been one to believe in fate – and I sure as hell I’m not going to start now.
 My way of dealing with this is believing that self-efficacy is my partner in this battle.
 The stronger it is … the stronger I’ll be and better my prognosis.
-I’ve even created an engagement bot to help me in my journey – and named it Melvin.
+I’ve even created an engagement platform to help me in my journey.
 Of course I have my medical treatments which I anticipate will work, but I don’t have any control over that.
 What I do have control over the is my attitude during this journey (both during treatment and afterwards) – to help ensure I don’t have to go through this for a third time (or more).

 I can be positive and take care of myself; and most of all try to lend support to others by being part of the solution to issues in their lives.
 I believe looking outwards is a big part of internal healing.
 We are a function of so much more than just ourselves.
 We are products and parts (today and in the future) of those around us – in our communities.
 I’ve taken this stance and made it a cornerstone of my Community 3.0 project, right there next to Rhizomes and Front Porches.